 So what is it about him?
 I’ve only been aware of his existence since 30 April and in love with him since 4 May, 2018; since then my feelings have been an insane mixture of sympathy, gratitude, annoyance, and lust.
 The sympathy I can understand: I’m at the height of my maturity, he’s at the beginning of his… As far as gratitude, read my post below about “The Trolley Song”.
 Even the raging lust I get.

 But whenever John gets himself in the way of the music it drives me nuts.
-It’s crystal clear to me the times he does this because I’m in love with him, dammit, and because when I’m in love with a musician I pay acute attention to the music.
+It’s crystal clear to me the times he does this because I’m in love with him, dammit, and because when I’m in love I pay attention.
 Truth to tell though, the only times John really gets himself in the way are when he’s conducting his own hand-picked group which is dedicated mostly to music from The Great American Songbook, and cannily named The John Wilson Orchestra.

 Whether he gets himself in the way indeliberately or on purpose I cannot entirely tell, but I’m starting to.
 With a little patience he isn’t that hard to read, my bonny John Wilson.
-After countless times listening to his recordings and broadcasts; pouring over his interviews; watching him conduct (in video clips, mainly from the annual BBC Proms); watching him conduct other orchestras besides his own—from material taken at random from 2007 to the present—and, MOST IMPORTANT, learning to separate the showman from the musician, I’m starting to understand his type of intelligence and his musical capability, which is actually pretty sizable.
+After countless times listening to his recordings and broadcasts; pouring over his interviews; watching him conduct (in video clips, mainly from the annual BBC Proms); watching him conduct other orchestras besides his own (from material taken at random from 2007 to the present); and, MOST IMPORTANT, learning to separate the showman from the musician, I’m starting to understand his type of intelligence and his musical capability, which is actually pretty sizable.
 His ear (the way he hears things, not his purported perfect pitch) is intriguing and his industriousness is admirable.
-I am definitely not buying into the PR excess—he is not “a superstar”, “charismatic” or, God help us, “legendary” (at 46!?).
+I am definitely not buying into the PR excess—he is not “a superstar,” “charismatic,” “legendary” or, God help us, as proclaimed by Brass Bands Monthly, a “conducting icon” (at 46!?).
 But his musicianship at times is kiiind of brilliant.